 Now, after many years of struggling with infertility, I can look back at all I learned, and I know that I was chosen to experience it for many different reasons.
 I had plans, just like you, but my life was interrupted by infertility.
 You and I are not defined by infertility.
 I finally saw infertility as an interruption in my plans, but not the ending.

 I, at times, found myself forgetting about my first love, my husband.
 Infertility is hard on a marriage, but it can also be a good opportunity for your marriage to strengthen.
 Infertility gave my marriage a chance to deepen and either sink or swim.
-We got to know each other on more intimate levels than many couples would ever have the chance to experience.
-In those moments of negative tests, fertility shots, and others’ pregnancy announcements, he was able to see a side of me that only he was meant to see.
+We got to know each other more intimately than many couples would ever have the chance to experience.
+In those moments of negative tests, fertility shots, and others’ pregnancy announcements, he could see a side of me that only he was meant to see.
 He saw all of me.
 We can let our husbands learn how to console us and share in the pain, or we can push them away and deal with it alone.
-Infertility allows him to get a good look at who you are and how you react to challenges.
+Infertility allows him to look at who you are and how you react to challenges.
 Infertility gave my husband the chance to be the knight in shining armor I dreamt about as a little girl.

 I, all of a sudden, saw the pain and agony of this interruption as a gift because it was opening doors all around me that I wasn’t aware of before.
 I learned very quickly not to be jealous of another woman’s situation.
 While it looked like she had everything I wanted by being pregnant and having her own babies, she still struggled.

 Now that I am finally a mom, I love my kids with a different kind of love.
 It’s a mother’s love, but it’s different.
-It’s more of a treasured love because I’m more aware of the reality that this dream very easily could not have come true.
+It’s more of a treasured love because I’m deeply aware that this dream easily could not have come true.
 I think I used to have a sense of entitlement when it came to having kids…because that is just how things work out for everyone.
 When it didn’t come so easily, my appreciation for my kids grew.